datacarpentry/sql-socialsci/episodes/10-Using database tables in other environments.md

 6. Subsequent windows allow you to filter the rows returned, this is equivalent to adding a `wgere` clause to the query and finally you can have the returned rows sorted, equivalent to a `sort by` clause.
 We shall just default these options.
 The final window asks us ifwe want to return the data to Excel or further edit the query we have built up using Microsoft query.
 We will leave the default action of rturning the data to Excel.
 Clcik 'Finish'

+The overall effect of this wizard is to construct an SQL query, in this case 'Select * from SN7577' send it to the SQLite system to be runand then to recieve back the results.

 ![SQL_10_return_data](../fig/SQL_10_return_data.png)

 7. Although the wizard has finished we still need to say where we want the data placed in our workbook.
 We will accept the default position of the 'A1' cell in the current workbook.